campfireunion/docs/docs/1.0/flipside/getting-started/installing-flipside-broadcaster.md

 # Installing Flipside Broadcaster

-Flipside Broadcaster is a companion app for Flipside Studio that displays your camera output as a Windows virtual camera so you can capture video or live stream to Twitch, YouTube, and more.
+Flipside Broadcaster is a companion app for Flipside that displays your camera output as a Windows virtual camera so you can capture video or live stream to Twitch, YouTube, and more.

 This page covers how to install Flipside Broadcaster on your PC.

 **To download Flipside Broadcaster, go to the [Downloads](/downloads) tab of the [Creator Portal](https://www.flipsidexr.com/user) on the Flipside XR website.**

-> **Note**: To access the [Creator Portal](https://www.flipsidexr.com/user) to download Flipside Broadcaster, Flipside Creator Tools and to upload your own assets to use in Flipside Studio, you must have your Flipside account set up.
-To do this, launch Flipside Studio and enter your email address when prompted.
+> **Note**: To access the [Creator Portal](https://www.flipsidexr.com/user) to download Flipside Broadcaster, Flipside Creator Tools and to upload your own assets to use in Flipside, you must have your Flipside account set up.
+To do this, launch Flipside and enter your email address when prompted.

 ## Requirements